dotnet/sourcelink/docs/README.md

 ### SourceRevisionId

-Set by target `SetSourceRevisionId` and consumed by NuGet `Pack` target and `GenerateAssemblyInfo` target.
+Set by target `InitializeSourceControlInformationFromSourceControlManager` and consumed by NuGet `Pack` target and `GenerateAssemblyInfo` target.
 May be used by custom targets that need this information.

 ### EnableSourceLink